jennyrrrrr/Dotify/README.md

 ## Installation & Usage
 You can click on the change user button to enter a new user name and click the apply button to switch to the new user.

 You can click the play button and the number of playtimes will increase.

 You can click on the skip next button to skip to the next song.

 You can click on the skip previous button to skip to the previous song.

+Long clicking the album cover image can change the color of the texts.